sdonovan001/ml-linear-regression/README.md

 [![something is broken](/images/video-330.png)](https://www.youtube.com/embed/lVncFREcmAI "Training Basics") [![something is broken](/images/video-620.png)](https://www.youtube.com/embed/qaN1b-h8lF8 "Training Details")
 ### Model Validation / Evaluation
-Model validation within an ML pipeline is the process of evaluating a trained model's performance on unseen data to ensure it generalizes well and meets business objectives, before deploying it.
+Model validation within an ML pipeline is the process of evaluating a trained model's performance on unseen data to ensure it generalizes well and meets business objectives.
 It involves using a separate dataset (validation or test set) that the model hasn't seen during training to assess its predictive capabilities.

 [![something is broken](/images/video-600.png)](https://www.youtube.com/embed/wHw7Sml_XmE "Model Validation")